-To apply to become a volunteer in one of the areas detailed below, please complete a volunteer application and email it to the museum or drop it off at the museum's third floor offices.
+To apply to become a volunteer in one of the areas detailed below, please Erin Ryan at email@example.com.
 Both students and non-students are welcome to apply.

 Volunteers greet visitors to the museum and serve as museum ambassadors, helping to create a positive visitor experience.
 Volunteers help facilitate hands-on art experiences, scavenger hunts, and other engagement activities, during events.
 Other volunteers promote events by chalking sidewalks and hanging posters.

 Volunteers are needed as receptionists to greet visitors, answer phones, and do light office work, including mailings and data entry.
 Volunteers may work also work on marketing and development projects.

 University students who have experience working with children are needed for children's programs, such as Family Day Workshops and hands-on projects.
 If interested, please call Heidi Davis-Soylu, the Lucienne M. Glaubinger Director of Education, at (812) 855-1045.
 Please note that volunteers must have a background check to work with children.

 Graduate students assist with preparing and presenting specialized gallery lectures for university classes.

 University students assist the museum's education department in planning and implementing university programs and projects.
 Interested students should call Heidi Davis-Soylu, the Lucienne M. Glaubinger Director of Education, at (812) 855-1045.

 Volunteers assist with collections research and writing, exhibition design/prep/installation.
 These volunteer positions are project-oriented and are available on an as-needed basis.

 Volunteers assist with design, proofreading, and production of catalogues, posters, brochures, exhibition labels, and other material for print and web.
 Positions are limited and available on an as-needed basis.